 Indirect efforts could include joint efforts in building or maintaining the property, household services, being the children’s primary caretaker, contributing to the career of the other party, etc.

 This is one of the more difficult questions to answer.
 It depends on the property and any agreements you may have about the marriage.
-If you bought two homes for residential use, you might each end up with a home.
+If youdivorce in nyc bought two homes for residential use, you might each end up with a home.

 That’s a great question, and NYC is pretty good about this.
 Property inherited as a result of the death of a loved one is considered separate property.
 For example, if your wife’s mother died and left her the home in the will, the house is outside the divorce proceedings.

-Most of the time, New York’s real estate laws are pretty easy to follow during a divorce.
-However, things get tricky if you and your spouse jointly own a rental property or a business involving apartment rentals.
+Most of the time, New York’s real estate laws are easy to follow during a divorce.
+However, things get tricky if you and your spouse jointly own a rental property or adivorce rules in nyc business involving apartment rentals.
 NYC laws suggest that you both retain control of the property until the court decides which assets are yours.

 You may need to create an additional LLC if you split the properties 50/50.
 In some cases, the court may divide large-scale properties as a batch, assuming one party offers other assets to the other party.

 Technically, you both are still in charge of the rental properties acquired during the marriage.
-So, a tenant can make the check to either of you.
-Only when the property is officially switched over to one of the two parties are the checks made to one person exclusively.
+So a tenant can make the check for either of you.how much a divorce cost Only when the property is officially switched over to one of the two parties are the checks made to one person exclusively.

 NYC’s tenant laws are some of the most protective in the nation, and unfortunately, that means you can’t just evict your spouse from home.
 This is true, even if they are not on the deed and do not have evidence of living there.